 Sporetech devices are often vectors for biotech, dry nanotech or synanotech "goo", whether that be "grey", "khaki", or "blue".
-Most notoriously, primitive early spore tech devices were a factor in advent of the Nanoswarms, and according to the records that have been pieced together they may well have been a major factor in prolonging the Nanoswarm era.
+Most notoriously, primitive early spore tech devices were a factor in the Technocalypse, and according to the records that have been pieced together they may well have been a major factor in prolonging the subsequent Dark Age.
 Some seem to have "gone bad" through accident or when those supervising them were killed or driven away, but it appears that others were maliciously altered, or were designed in the first place for alternative military or terrorist use.
 For instance the macroscopic delivery system for the troublesome "grey goo" that was resident in the atmosphere of Venus, and threatened other parts of Solsys as a result, had its origin in early sporetech that had been intended to be the first stages of a terraforming project.
 There have been many similar incidents in the millennia since.

 Some vecs and sybonts with Neumann capability reproduce using some variant of the spore technology.
 Often these are the descendants of military or mining vecs, and some of them are capable of prodigious reproduction.
 Such beings can quickly overwhelm a system's resources if they do not restrain themselves.